-Charlotte Brontė's narrator and protagonist, like many a youthful Dickens protagonist, is the epitome of spunk.
+Charlotte Brontë's narrator and protagonist, like many a youthful Dickens protagonist, is the epitome of spunk.
 But Jane Eyre is also female, a young girl to begin with and a young woman for much of the novel.
 And her sex makes a big difference.
-Jane is slight, plain, and gentle by disposition, like any serious heroine of her time—so when she kicks back against her persecutors, as she does at least twice in the early going of Jane Eyre, it's enough to make one want to cheer.
-It must have been particularly surprising and refreshing in Brontė's own time.
+Jane is slight, plain, and gentle by disposition, like any serious heroine of her time—so when she kicks back against her persecutors, as she does at least twice in the early going of Jane Eyre, it's enough to make you want to cheer.
+It must have been particularly surprising and refreshing for Brontë's readers in her own time.

 If for nothing else, the novel Jane Eyre ought to be remembered for sparking this literary tradition of strong, resourceful women in this genre of—

 But in which genre?
 I was going to say the genre of Gothic romance.
-But this may be taken the wrong way, along the lines of bodice-rippers, or "women's novels" and later "chicklit"—though there is some of this in Jane Eyre.
+But this may be taken the wrong way, along the lines of bodice-rippers, or "women's novels" or later "chick lit"—though there is some of this heightened romanticism in Jane Eyre.

-Much has been made over the years about suppressed sexuality in the Brontė sisters' works.
-It is obvious that none of the authors, at the time of writing, were acquainted with sexual relations and their novels are full of substitute imagery that would give Freudians a month of field days.
-Dream sequences in Jane Eyre are particular ripe for this analysis.
+Much has been made about suppressed sexuality in the Brontë sisters' works.
+It is obvious that none of the authors, at the time of writing, were acquainted with sex to any great extent and their novels are full of substitute imagery that gives Freudians a field day.
+Dream sequences in Jane Eyre are particularly ripe for this analysis.

-But if that's all it is, then why are the novels still so popular in this more libertine age?
-You'd think only pubescent girls and aging spinsters would get their jollies from such as Jane Eyre.
-But, while the readership may skew towards women, it is quite wide.
-I for one still find it a compelling read.
+But why then are the novels still so popular in this more libertine age?
+If old-fashioned repressed feminine sexuality is all these books were about, only pubescent girls and unfulfilled older women would still be getting their jollies from them.
+But, while the Jane Eyre readership may skew toward women, it is quite wide.
+Even a middle-aged and moderately experienced male may still find Charlotte Brontë's novel a compelling read.

-Jane Eyre appeals not just for understanding, empathy or identification with its central female character but appreciation.
+Jane Eyre appeals not just for empathy or identification with its central female character, but for appreciation.
 And agreement.
 Beneath the social covers, it's that strong.